josenikhid97/josenikhid97/README.md

 - 👋 Hi, I’m @josenikhid97
-- 👀 I’m interested in Machine Learning, Artificial intelligence , Deep learning and Data Sciences in the health care sector
+- 👀 I’m interested in Machine Learning, Artificial intelligence , Deep learning and Data Sciences in the finance and health care sector.
-- 🌱 I’m a master student in Bioinformatics at freie university berlin.
 - 💞️ I’m looking to collaborate on the above mentioned fields
 - 📫 How to reach me: joshchowdary007@gmail.com